simonovAlexey/votingSystem/README.md

 Each restaurant provides new menu each day.

+-----------------------------
+### Live demo: <a href="https://voting-sys.herokuapp.com/">here</a>
+## Install and launching application
+`hr.bat`
 #### The application works with HSQLDB.
 To run it, you do not need to install any database.

 Database schema will be updated automatically when application started.
-Init and populate DB from files: votingSystem/src/main/resources/db

-<a href="https://github.com/simonovAlexey/votingSystem/blob/master/config/curl.md">couple curl </a> commands to test REST.
+<a href="https://github.com/simonovAlexey/votingSystem/blob/master/config/curl.md">Couple curl </a> commands to test REST.

------------------------------

  Used tools, libraries and frameworks:
   <a href="http://maven.apache.org/">Maven</a>,